 A rhombus – un losange

 There are many toys on the market that can help you teach shapes to your child.

 Shape sorters are one of the first toys that infants begin to experiment with.
-Depending on their age, they may be simply interested in the lid or the box, or they may be having fun putting things in and taking them out.
+Depending on their age, they may be simply interested in the lid or the box only, or they may be having fun putting things in and taking them out of the toy.
 If your child is starting to try to put the shapes in the corresponding holes, you can point out the name of the shape in French so they make the connection between the word and the object in their hands.

 There are a plethora of different types of shape puzzles for children.
 Large knob puzzles are easier for infants to grab and hold while toddlers can graduate to peg puzzles or chunky puzzles.

 Shape blocks are a lot of fun to play with.
 Kids love to use their imagination to build with them.
 We’ve had the IKEA MULA building blocks for a long time, and it’s only now that my daughter has begun to show interest in it.
 She often invites me to build a house with her.
 It’s a great opportunity to practice shapes – rectangles for the main walls, squares for the smaller walls, triangles for the roof, etc.

 Books about shapes